wearecube/hologram-github-theme/README.md

 ```

 In this example the markdown file `app/styles/styleguide.md` is used for the content on the index page.
+Also, if you're using Bower, adjust the package path accordingly ```documentation_assets: bower_components/hologram-github-theme```.

 For more details on the options, checkout the [Hologram documentation](https://github.com/trulia/hologram/blob/master/README.md#creating-a-yaml-config-file)